-The complexity and dexterity of the platform requires to investigate planning methods to exploit the capabilities of the robot.
+The complexity and dexterity of the robot David requires to investigate perception and planning methods to exploit the capabilities of the robot.

 David uses computer vision, tactile sensing, and proprioception to perceive its environment and itself.
 During operation, it fuses all this information to continuously estimate the location of itself and relevant objects.
 Based on that data, David is able to perform complex manipulation tasks while dynamically reacting to changes.
 The entire system is designed to allow the tracking of untextured objects, be robust to self-occlusions, and fulfill real-time requirements.

 Our ability to dexterously manipulate objects with our hands is an essential element of our daily lives.
 In order to seamlessly integrate robotic systems into our everyday life, they will require similar capabilities.
 Enabling robots to manipulate objects with precision requires a set of algorithmic skills, equivalent to the cognitive abilities of humans.
 To achieve this goal we are developing a dexterous manipulation framework, which enables the accurate control of grasped objects with robotic hands.
 Fundamentally, accomplishing a demanding manipulation task requires knowledge about the state of the grasp.
 Our grasp state estimation method integrates information from tactile sensing, proprioception and vision into a common formulation.
 Utilizing the estimated grasp state, the developed model-based controller realizes the compliant positioning of the object inside of the hand.